Here are 27 diy wood planter tutorials. I chose These planters to show you for their cool, well-crafted and unique features.

 You can put just about anything on this modern A-frame plant stand.
 The design fits with any style of decor and is simple to make.
 Check out Handmade’s Haven for this fun tutorial.

 If you are in the market for a raised garden bed, then Anika’s DIY life has the project for you.
 This tiered, raised garden bed has both form and function.
-It also comes with plans!
+It also comes with raised planter plans!

 A DIY pallet wood project.
 Create a unique shaped planter, simply by using pallet wood.
 You can check out this scalloped planter tutorial here.